-• set (array): List of JSON objects containing a single field, meant to represent the key-value pair of an environment variable.
+- set (object): JSON object with fields having string values.
+The fields represent the key-value pairs of environment variables.
 The variables defined here will be set in the container environment, possibly replacing any previously existing variables with the same names.
-Example:

-'''

-{"CONTAINER_ENVIRONMENT_VARIABLE": "1"}

-'''

-This can be useful to inform users applications and scripts that they are running inside a Sarus container.

-- prepend (array): List of JSON objects containing a single field, meant to represent the key-value pair of an environment variable.
-The values will be prepended to the corresponding variables in the container.
-For example, this can be used to prepend site-specific locations to PATH. - append (array): List of JSON objects containing a single field, meant to represent the key-value pair of an environment variable.
-The values will be appended to the corresponding variables in the container.
-For example, this can be used to append site-specific locations to PATH.

-unset (array): List of strings representing environment variable names.
+This can be useful to inform users applications and scripts that they are running inside a Sarus container. - prepend (object): JSON object with fields having string values.
+The fields represent the key-value pairs of environment variables.
+The values will be prepended to the corresponding variables in the container, using a colon as separator.
+This can be used, for example, to prepend site-specific locations to PATH. - append (object): JSON object with fields having string values.
+The fields represent the key-value pairs of environment variables.
+The values will be appended to the corresponding variables in the container, using a colon as separator.
+This can be used, for example, to append site-specific locations to PATH. - unset (array): List of strings representing environment variable names.
 Variables with the corresponding names will be unset in the container.